-The Leidos CA VPDI Plan is administered by Sedgwick CMS and meets or exceeds the requirements of the state of California.
+The Leidos CA VDP is administered by Sedgwick CMS and meets or exceeds the requirements of the state of California.

-Participants pay for coverage through contributions that are no higher than the contribution rate for the California State Disability Insurance Plan.
+Participants payfor coverage through contributions that are no higher than the contribution rate for the California State Disability Insurance Plan.
 These rates are established each year by the California Employment Development Department.
-For the 2019 plan year the contribution rate has been set at 1.0% percent of taxable wages.
-The maximum salary subject to this contribution is \$118,371.
-The maximum contribution is \$1,183.71 in 2019.
+For the 2020 planyear, the contribution rate has been set at 1.0 percent of taxable wages.
+The maximum salary subject to this contribution is \$122,909.
+The maximum contribution is \$1,229.09 in 2020.

-If a participant is enrolled in Leidos CA VPDI and is unable to work due to a qualified disability, the plan pays benefits equal to 55% of a participant's regular base wages.
-The current weekly maximum is

-\$1,252 per week (as of January 1, 2019).
+If a participant is enrolled in Leidos CA VDP and is unable to work due to a qualified disability, the plan pays benefits equal to 60% to 70% of a participant's regular base wages.
+The current weekly maximum is \$1,300 per week (as of January 1, 2020).
 The weekly benefit maximum is set each year by the State of California.
 This is a calendar-day plan, so each day's benefit during a qualified disability is one-seventh of a participant's weekly benefit.

-The Leidos CA VPDI Plan will pay benefits after a mandatory seven-calendar-day waiting period, but for no more than 52 weeks (or 52 times the weekly amount).
+The Leidos CA VDP willpay benefits after a mandatory seven-calendar-day waiting period, but for no more than 52 weeks (or 52 times the weekly amount).
 If a participant does not cease work entirely, but there is a medical necessity to reduce his or her hours by 25% or more because of a disabling condition, the waiting period may be satisfied with seven consecutive days of partial disability.

-Participants who also work for employers other than Leidos are entitled to receive a prorated benefit from those employers' disability plans in addition to any Leidos CA VPDI benefit payments.
+Participants who also work for employers other than Leidos are entitled to receive a prorated benefit from those employers' disability plans in addition to any Leidos CA VDP benefit payments.
 Payments from each plan depend on the number of plans involved.
 The total amount a participant can receive from each disability plan will equal the portion payable under the California State Disability Insurance Plan.
 If the participant's employer has a private disability plan (as Leidos does) additional benefits may be payable.

-Leidos CA VPDI benefit payments are non-taxable, and certain payroll deductions will continue to be made while a participant is receiving Leidos CA VPDI benefits.
+Leidos CA VDP benefit payments are non-taxable, and certain payroll deductions will continue to be made while a participant is receiving Leidos CA VDP benefits.

-If you have any questions about this Voluntary Plan or wish to withdraw from the Leidos Private CA VPDI plan contact Leidos Employee Services at 855-553-4367, option 3.
+If you have any questions about this Voluntary Plan or wish to withdraw from the Leidos CA VDP, contact HR Employee Services at 855-553-4367, option 3 or email AskHR@leidos.com.